The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 4.3.
 AOD Under the Amherst College Student Code of Conduct

 4.3.1.
-If the Dean of Students, the Director of Community Standards, or designee learns that a student has been convicted of driving while intoxicated at any time between first enrollment at Amherst and graduation, whether in the vicinity of campus or anywhere else, that student will be denied parking privileges, and thus the capacity to keep a car on campus, for the remainder of their stay at Amherst, in addition to other possible sanctions (see Section 14, Sanctions and Corrective Actions).
+If the Dean of Students, the Director of Community Standards, or designee learns that a student has been convicted of driving while intoxicated at any time between first enrollment at Amherst and graduation, whether in the vicinity of campus or anywhere else, that student will be denied parking privileges, and thus the capacity to keep a car on campus, for the remainder of their stay at Amherst, in addition to other possible sanctions.

 4.3.4.
-Possession of drug paraphernalia (pipes, bongs, hookahs, etc.) and alcohol paraphernalia associated with the dangerous consumption of alcohol (funnels, beer pong tables, etc.) is prohibited.
+Possession of drug paraphernalia (pipes, bongs, hookahs, etc.) is prohibited.
+Alcohol paraphernalia associated with rapid, high-risk consumption (funnels, beer pong tables, etc.) is prohibited.

 4.3.5.
-All prohibited substances and paraphernalia will be confiscated and destroyed by campus authorities.
+All prohibited substances and paraphernalia may be confiscated and destroyed by campus authorities.

 4.3.6.
-Smoking cannabis, tobacco, e-cigarettes, or other related devices that create smoke or vapor in campus buildings is prohibited.
+Smoking cannabis, tobacco, vaping devices, or other related devices that create smoke or vapor in campus buildings is prohibited.
+Cannabis in any form is not permitted on-campus.

 4.3.7.
 It is the responsibility of individuals and student groups to ensure that legally possessed alcohol is not stored in an unsupervised manner in which someone underage may access it.